miya0001/jquery-leapmotion/README.md

 ## Events

-This plugin add custom events.
+This plugin add custom events to the window object.
 If you want to use these events, please place the code like below.

 ```html